dijasila/GPAW/doc/summerschools/summerschool18/catalysis/catalysis.rst

 Prepare a script running NEB using the GPAW calculator and the initial and final states from part 2 to find the barrier for |N2| dissociation.

 When doing this you should parallelize over the images in the NEB calculation.
 A more detailed description of how to do this can be found in the
-*Exercise* part of the NEB.ipynb along with some suitable input parameters for the NEB.
+*Exercise* part of the neb.ipynb along with some suitable input parameters for the NEB.

 Extra exercise: Vibrational energy
 ======================================

+:download:`vibrations.ipynb`, :download:`TS.xyz`

-The notebook Vibrations.ipynb will guide you through how to calculate the vibrations of the adsorbate in the inital and final state and use the Thermochamistry module to calculate the reaction free energy.
+The notebook vibrations.ipynb will guide you through how to calculate the vibrations of the adsorbate in the inital and final state and use the Thermochamistry module to calculate the reaction free energy.
 The final part of the exercise shows what happens when you calculate the vibrations of a well-converged NEB transition state.

 Extra material: Convergence test
 ================================

+:download:`convergence.ipynb`, :download:`convergence.json`,
+:download:`check_convergence.py`

 We look at the adsorption energy and height of a nitrogen atom on a Ru(0001) surface in the hcp site.
 We check for convergence with respect to: